plauclair/SuperSmartypants/README.md

 # Super Smartypants module documentation
 Super Smartypants is a ProcessWire textformatter module which adds support for languages.
-It also allows you to set the different Smartypants Typographer parser attributes to customize which rules apply.
+It also allows you to set the different Smartypants Typographer parser attributes to customize which rules apply and fixes some bugs.

 ## Usage